giorgiopiatti/giorgiopiatti/README.md

 I’m working as Student Research Assistent with Zhijing Jin and Mrinmaya Sachan at ETH Zürich.

 ## Future:
-I am looking for a full time position starting December 2024 or January 2025.
+I am looking for a full time position starting January 2025.

 If you're looking for someone that
 - has broad machine learning expertise